thomasvincent/assemblyline/README.md

 ### Mixing and matching

-There are cases where we might need a more complex setup that may require more than a single template. (e.g. a maven container that can run docker builds).
+There are cases where we might need a more complex setup that may require more than a single template. (e.g. a gradle container that can run docker builds).

-For this case you can combine add the docker template and the maven template together:
+For this case you can combine add the docker template and the gradle template together:

     dockerTemplate {
-        mavenTemplate(label: 'maven-and-docker') {
+        gradleTemplate(label: 'gradle-and-docker') {
-            node('maven-and-docker') {
+            node('gradle-and-docker') {
-                 container(name: 'maven') {
+                 container(name: 'gradle') {
                     sh 'mvn clean package assemblyline:build assemblyline:push'
                  }
             }